PKBoo/blog/game/_posts/2025-04-03-dune-imperium-uprising.md

 One of the new additions to Uprising is the ability to gain Spies.
 Place a spy on an action and on a future turn, you can spend it to place your worker on that action whether or not there was a worker already there.
 Spicy.
 Why is this important?
 Well, in the first game, there was a crazy space that basically said, "If you take this spot, you get a point this round".
 Remember in a 10 point game, doing that every round is a pretty big deal.
 Really, the space was called Heighliner.
 The details are actually that the space lets you get 5 garrisoned troops, and troops are used to increase your strength value to win the combat at the end of the round.
 Winning combat give you a reward, and in the latter half of the game that's normally a point.
 In Uprising, not only do points come earlier and faster, in a 6 player game there's 6 people adding troops into the battle.
 So imagine the Spy, placed at the Heighliner, patiently waiting to be used to counter another player's Heighliner.
 Heighliners for everybody.

 Most importantly, the biggest new addition to the 6 player game is the addition of 2 asymmetric players.
 One, the emperor of the known universe and controller of the Harkkonen, Shaddam IV leader of House Corrino aka Christopher Walken (no not joking).
 The other, Desert Mouse aka Muad'Dib aka Timothée Chalamet aka Kwisatz Haderach aka leader of the Freman.
 Each of these players play normally except, they do not score points via the normal means in the game.
 They have no access to points in combat, and cannot score points by going up the guild tracks.
 Instead, they play support, pushing up one of their other two teammates throughout the game and sometimes unintentionally committing them to progress they weren't expecting.
 Not expecting?
-Well.
+Well didn't I mention no one knows your plans?

 # Wheels Within Wheels